CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps  PWA  High security accounts/2 - Android & iOs Application/README.md

 ![img.png](assets/casperholders_mobile_tests_success.png)

-It's strange that the reviewer has to define environment variables to make it success.
 The reviewer advises the OP to complete the README so the test will works correctly directly.
 The code coverage of the app is very high and it's very good point.